 Gstaad Travel Guide

-Gstaad, known for its high society, luxury hotels, fine dining and expensive boutiques, is the Bernese Oberland's most glamorous holiday resort and the place for glittering socialites to be seen.
+Gstaad, known for its high society, luxury hotels, fine dining and expensive boutiques, is the Bernese Oberland's most glamorous ski resort and the place for glittering socialites to be seen.
 Gstaad has been the favoured holiday destination of the rich and famous for years, entertaining the likes of Roger Moore, Paris Hilton, Elle Macpherson and Tina Turner, among others.
 The picturesque village is traditional in style with delightful alpine chalets, a pedestrian-only centre and spectacular scenery, and lies at the centre of the Gstaad Super Ski Region, one of the largest ski areas in Europe.
 With lush mountain scenery, miles of hiking trails, beautiful weather and good-quality hotels, Gstaad is also a great place to spend a few days in summer.

-Gstaad's main shopping street is Hauptstrasse, with a large selection of stores and boutiques offering wares from the latest fashions and exclusive sporting goods to jewellery and pastry shops, catering mainly for the wealthy elite on holiday.
-There are also a variety of Swiss-made devices to be found at Von Siebenthal.
+Gstaad's main shopping street is Hauptstrasse, with a large selection of stores and boutiques offering wares from the latest fashions and exclusive sporting goods to jewellery and pastry shops, catering mainly for the wealthy.

-Visitors on holiday in Gstaad are spoiled for choice when it comes to restaurants.
+Visitors to Gstaad are spoiled for choice when it comes to restaurants.
 A large number of establishments have been awarded with Gault Milau points for outstanding cuisine, such as Restaurant Le Grill at the Palace, while about 70 others offer everything from traditional specialities to Asian, Italian, fish and grills.

-There is a good choice of trendy bars and pubs in Gstaad, and there is dancing at Rosie's Suite and Chlösterli.
+After skiing many people gravitate to one of the bars at Dorfstrasse for a beer or cocktail.
 The GreenGo bar and nightclub at the Palace Hotel is the place to be seen and is the centre of Gstaad's nightlife with two bars and a massive dance floor.
 There also a restaurant and nightclub at The Chesery Club.
 Richi's Pub is a popular meeting spot for locals, an English pub with a large TV screen for sporting events.
-The elegant Rialto bar hosts live music in winter.
+The more elegant Rialto bar also hosts live music in winter.

-Gstaad has a reputation for being an exclusive holiday destination and therefore rather expensive.
+Gstaad has a reputation for being an exclusive ski destination and is expensive even by Swiss standards.
 The skiing might be a disappointment for expert skiers, and snow coverage is unreliable due to the relatively low altitude.